Testing Degree Corrections in Stochastic Block Models: Properties of linear combination of Binomial random variables

 \section{Properties of linear combination of Binomial random variables}

 Our analyses depend very heavily on a detailed understanding of deviation properties of linear combinations of binomial random variables.
 These arise very naturally in our context--- for example, each vertex degree under the null is a sum of two independent Binomial random variables and the optimal tests in Theorem \ref{thm:sparsesignal_optimal} depend on linear combination of two independent Binomial random variables.
 We establish some relevant results in this section, which are invaluable in the proofs of the main results stated Section \ref{section:main_results}.
+The proofs of these results are outlined in \cite{ms2019}.